 “While I feel like I’m not giving a huge amount of money, it does have an effect on the community, especially the children who attend the program or even the parents, and the effect is wonderful.”

-The Community Foundation presented the grants to the Community Foundation of Eastern Connecticut that worked with the United Way of Southeastern Connecticut to develop a flexible application process for storm victims to apply for funds.
+Way of Southeastern Connecticut to develop a flexible application process for storm victims to apply for financial assistance funds.

 The Community Foundation distributed 157 gently used laptop computers valued at more than $76,000 to nonprofits in Northwest Connecticut.
 More than 50 nonprofits responded to the Community Foundation’s invitation to apply for the laptops, which were donated to the Foundation anonymously for distribution to nonprofits in Northwest CT.